wireload/Ratatosk/README.md

 You could also use this delegate method as a final opportunity to make general changes to requests.

+### PUT vs PATCH

+By default Ratatosk will transmit any changes you make using `PATCH` requests which only contain the properties which were actually changed.
+This minimises traffic and reduces problems related to rewriting data considered read-only.

+If your server does not support the `PATCH` verb you can use `PUT` instead.
+With `PUT` requests the whole serialised form of the resource is "put" to the server for each change.

+    [[WLRemoteLink sharedRemoteLink] setSaveAction:WLRemoteActionPutType];

 ## License ##

 Free to use and modify under the terms of the BSD open source license.